Skip to content

 A tie happens when both players choose the same option.

-This randomness ensures that the computer’s choices aren’t predictable, making the game more interesting.
+This randomness ensures that the computer’s choices aren’t predictable.

 Player’s Input: The player is prompted to enter their choice: Rock ('r'), Paper ('p'), or Scissors ('s').
 This is compared to the computer’s choice to determine the outcome of the round.